estebanjb1989/react-native-bare-seed/README.md

 It should be primarily responsible for the following areas:

 - Screens for basic auth & post creation
-- State management with Redux toolkit
+- Redux toolkit latest version
-- Local persistence for auth user
+- State persistence with redux-persist
-- React Navigation basic implementation
+- React-navigation with simple drawer and stacks
-- Build kind 1 event payload and send to Satlantis relay
+- Nostr tools integration and publishing events to relays
-- Use Typescript, eslint and jest
+- Typescript, linting and unit testing
+- Build for iOS & Android

 ## Install instructions
 - Make sure you have the react native development environment configured; Should have the latest versions of nvm, node, npm, yarn, cocoapods, MacOS and xcode.